Symptoms of a Bad Torque Converter

 SHUDDERING OR GEAR SLIPPING

 You will have to check the fluid levels.
-Note that shuddering or gear slippage may occur due to the wrong transmission fluid usage or extreme low fluid levels.
+Note that shuddering or gear slippage may occur due to the wrong transmission fluid usage or extremely low fluid levels.

 CONTAMINATED FLUID